|Go to previous page.||

-(Plagiarism is not the same thing as copyright infringement.
-The works of Charles Dickens have long since passed into the public domain, and anybody can reprint them, but if you pretend to be the author of a passage from Oliver Twist, you are not infringing on a copyright, but you are still plagiarizing.)
+Plagiarism is not the same thing as copyright infringement.
+The works of Charles Dickens have long since passed into the public domain, and anybody can reprint them.
+Therefore, if you pretend to be the author of a passage from Oliver Twist, you are not infringing on a copyright, but you are still plagiarizing.

 One of the best habits you can develop is always to include the source whenever you make a note while doing research for a paper, and always to include citations in rough drafts so that you don't lose them or forget to add them later.
 One of the worst habits you can develop is to figure on adding source information only to the final draft.
 There is no way you are going remember for sure what came from where, and misattribution is likely to be counted as cheating.

 Some students find that they fall into plagiarism because they are not sure how to acknowledge their sources easily and therefore leave out the citation.
 Learn how to do it!

 The Internet has become a major source for student (and non-student) information-gathering, almost to the exclusion of paper sources.
 This makes it extremely easy for the faculty (or their surrogates) to use computer-assisted plagiarism detection, since a plagiarism-detection company can do the same kinds of searches that students do.
 Such companies also have access to additional files, often including the papers written by other students in your same classes, both now and in the past.

 Computer-assisted plagiarism detection also is widespread in computer programming classes.

 University computers can also potentially spot cross-student trends in centralized disciplinary records, although the implications of this are still unclear.